prasanthrangan/hyprdots/README.md

 ## HyprWorld,

-Another Arch Linux config for Hyperland.
+Another Arch Linux config for Hyprland.
 Its has parts for mature projects, various dots and custom tweaks for a better experince on Nvidia Laptops.
 Supports Grub and systemd-boot with Plymouth and secureboot added.

 Thanks to  [prasanthrangan](https://github.com/prasanthrangan) and [JaKooLit](https://github.com/JaKooLit/) for the base.